partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: *Waking up* Mama?
 What time is it?

-Barley: *lick*
+Barkley: *lick*

 Momo: Kya!
-Barley...
+Barkley...
 Where am i?

 Clock: Momo-chan, this is Momoland.